ibm-cloud-docs/power-iaas/registering-linux.md

 2. To perform the update to the `sysctl.conf` file, enter the following command: `sysctl -p /etc/sysctl.conf`.
 3. Finally, configure the source NAT by entering the following command: `iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE`.

-# Configuring Linux VMs to use SNAT Router
+### Configuring Linux VMs to use a SNAT router
 {: #linux-snat-router}

-1. Deploy Linux VMs that will be using the SNAT Router to access the internet with the private network being routed by the SNAT Router.
+1. Deploy the Linux VMs that will be using the SNAT router to access the internet.
+Make sure that the SNAT router is routing the attached private networks.
-2. Ensure that the default router for the VM is set to the SNAT Router IP on the private network.
+2. Set the default router for your Linux VM to the SNAT router IP on the private network.